-6.6.1 A flight operated with an aeroplane intending to be primarily operated above 15 000 m (49 000 ft) shall not be commenced unless the aeroplane carries equipment to measure and indicate continuously the dose rate of total cosmic radiation being received (i.e. the total of ionising and neutron radiation of galactic and solar origin) and the cumulative dose on each flight.
+6.6 Aeroplanes operated above 15 000 m (49 000 ft) - radiation indicator aeroplane carries equipment to measure and indicate continuously the dose rate of total cosmic radiation being received (i.e. the total of ionising and neutron radiation of galactic and solar origin) and the cumulative dose on each flight.
 The display unit of the equipment shall be readily visible to a flight crew member.